// form styles

 Replace manual workflows with automation at every step of the granting process, improving data accuracy and reducing repetitive tasks.
 Managing data at scale is a breeze with Ledgy’s 50+ HRIS integrations to keep large volumes of data accurate, and with custom fields, you can sync exactly what you need in one click.

 You’ll never have to stress about an upcoming deadline with instantly generated share-based payments expensing compliant with IFRS 2, and accompanying disclosures and DTA reports.
-Configure reports based on your needs easily within Ledgy, the modern and easy-to-use platform.
+Configure reports based on your needs easily within Ledgy, the modern and easy-to-use equity management platform.

 IFRS 2 reporting settings on Ledgy

 Joe is Senior Content Marketing Manager at Ledgy.
-Previously he worked in marketing at Samsung and different fintech startups.
+Previously he worked in marketing roles at Samsung and various fintech startups.

 Stay up to date! 🎉